Skip to Content

 Join the Brittany Goldwyn newsletter today!
 Subscribe

-I tried a lot of different things but finally had to get surgery on my left wrist this week.
-I’m home from work and puttering around, reading and whatnot.
-And I figured it’d be a nice time to go through some of my blogging backlog.
+I’m home from work and puttering around this week, reading and whatnot.
+I figured it’d be a nice time to go through some of my blogging backlog.
+And one of the things on my list was my yearly yard post.

-And one of those projects was my yearly yard post.
 This is our second summer in this house, but the first full growing season.
 We are still very much getting to know the space and figuring out what we want to do.
+You can see the post I did about our progress last year.
+We also put a sunroom off the back of the house and added a patio.
+But what about the garden?!
+Let’s talk about it!

-To get started, here are a few before shots from very early this year.
-Probably early March.
-The patio went in last fall, but we pushed all landscaping work to the spring.
+To get started, here are a few before shots from March of this year.
+Even though the patio went in last fall, we pushed all landscaping work to the spring.
+The first picture shows where my husband laid out the raised garden beds area.

+We knew we wanted to put perennials in here, but also a lot of zinnias and herbs to attract beneficial insects.
 Once we had it completely laid out, we used an edging tool to manually edge out all of the areas we wanted to mulch.
 Our real goal is to get rid of as much grass as possible in the yard.
-We hate grass.
+We hate grass!

 grass area before landscaping